Copilot Studio Generative Answers (NLU Boost) Node: Setup Guide & Troubleshooting

 While it’s also possible to connect to AI services like Azure OpenAI through custom connectors or Power Automate, starting with these two methods is probably the best approach.

-Generative Response
+Generative answers

 Basic Usage